vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 6. Deploy the VKS Cluster.
 7. Deploy the Tanzu Packages on the VKS Cluster.

-The data flow of packages, binaries and images between the internet connected and air-gapped environment can be summerised by the image below -
+The data flow of packages, binaries, and images between the internet-connected and air-gapped environment can be summarized by the picture below -

 ![image](/airgapped/ocireg-dataflow.png)

 ## Terminiology
-* **Bastion Host** A host (preferably a Linux VM) that is connected to the internet or has access to download packages, binaries, and images from the Internet.
+* **Bastion Host** A host (preferably a Linux VM) that is connected to the Internet or has access to download packages, binaries, and images from the Internet.
 * **Admin Host** A host (preferably a Linux VM) within the air-gapped environment without internet access.
 The Admin host generally has network connectivity to all the hosts in the air-gapped environment.
 Files downloaded from the Internet to the Bastion host are transferred to the Admin Machine, and administrators can use it to interact with the platform.
 * **Tanzu CLI** A plugin-based CLI that is used to interact with the Supervisor and VKS clusters
 * **Tanzu Packages** Tanzu Packages enable administrators and users to add and manage standard services and add-ons on Kubernetes clusters using the Tanzu CLI or Carvel Custom Resources.